 Increased Number Of Participants

 One of the drastic changes that have characterized the Summer Olympic Games is the increased number of participating athletes and countries.
-The inaugural modern Olympic Games in 1896 featured only 14 nations, among them the US, Chile, France, Germany, and host Athens among other countries.
+The inaugural modern Olympic Games in 1896 featured only 14 nations, among them the United States, Chile, France, Germany, and host Athens among other countries.
 The countries were mainly from Europe (12), North America (1), and South America (1).
-Only 241 athletes (All males) took part in the inaugural games.
-In the 1900 Summer Games, the number of participating nations doubled to 28 and the number of athletes more than quadrupled to 997, including 22 women.
+Only 241 athletes (All male) took part in the inaugural games.
+In the 1900 Summer Games, the number of participating nations doubled to 28, and the number of athletes more than quadrupled to 997, including 22 women.
 Around 11,000 athletes from 206 countries are expected to participate in the Tokyo 2020 Summer Olympic Games.

 Increased Number Of Sports And Events

-Apart from the number of participating athletes and countries increased over the years, the number of sports and events has also increased significantly.
-Only 43 events in nine sports were contested in 1896 Games.
-Four years later, the number of sports increased to 19 and the events t0 95.
+Apart from the number of participating athletes and countries increasing over the years, the number of sports and events has also increased significantly.
+Only 43 events in nine sports took place in the 1896 Games.
+Four years later, the number of sports increased to 19 and the events to 95.
 The 2016 Summer Olympics featured 306 events in 28 sports.
-In Tokyo 2020, 48 events will be contested in one sport (swimming), more than the total events in 1896.
-Five new sports have been included in the 2020 Games, increasing the number of sports to 33 and events to 339.
+In Tokyo 2020, 48 events will occur in one sport (swimming), more than the total events in 1896.
+Five new sports will be included in the 2020 Games, increasing the number of sports to 33 and events to 339.

-The early years of the modern Olympics were interesting and controversial at the same time because hosting the Games came with certain benefits.
+The early years of the modern Olympics were interesting and controversial because hosting the Games came with certain benefits.
 Apart from hosting the Games, the host nation dominated the decision about which sports and events to offer.
-Some countries took advantage of this privilege to introduce rather unusual competitions such as Jeu de paume, croquet, rackets, tug of war, and water motorsport.
-However, in 1924 the IOC assumed the responsibility of the process and determines what a sport is and whether or not it should be included in the Games.
+Some countries took advantage of this privilege to introduce rather unusual competitions such as Jeu de Paume, croquet, rackets, tug of war, and water motorsport.
+However, in 1924 the International Olympics Committee (IOC) assumed the responsibility of the process and determines what a sport is and whether or not it should be included in the Games.